coldrye-testing/junit-testing/junit-testing-common/README.md

-# junit-env-hadoop-mini-clusters
+# junit-testing-common

-This projects provides environments for [hadoop-mini-clusters](https://github.com/sakserv/hadoop-mini-clusters) for use with ``junit-env-extension``.
+This projects provides commonly used test code for ``junit-testing`` projects.

 ## Usage